docker/docs/content/guides/docker-concepts/running-containers/overriding-container-defaults.md

 ### Manage the resources

 By default, containers are not limited in their resource usage.
 However, on shared systems, it's crucial to manage resources effectively.
-It's important not to allow a running container to consume too much of the host machine's memory.
+It's important not to let a running container consume too much of the host machine's memory.

 This is where the `docker run` command shines again.
 It offers flags like `--memory` and `--cpus` to restrict how much CPU and memory a container can use.